-In almost 25 years of representing sellers, I find the same questions come up again and again.
+In my 25 years of representing sellers, I find the same questions come up again and again.
 I have put together this list of FAQ’s so scroll down and see if YOUR question is here.

 If not call, text or email me.
 It is my JOB to answer your questions and I am happy to do it.
 805-402-0117 – email@example.com